edalholt/TDT4225/task3.md

 Question 5:

 Question 6: \
-Group user_id, start_date_time and end_date_time.
-Count how many elements are in each group.
+Grouped user_id, start_date_time and end_date_time.
+Counted how many elements are in each group.
 If a group has more than one element, it means that the same activity has been registered multiple times.
 The query gave zero results, meaning that no activities were registered multiple times.

 Question 7:

 Question 8:

 Question 9: \
-Retrieve all altitudes, activity id’s and user id’s from Activity and TrackPoint.
-In a dictionary, store every user’s gain of altitude meters.
-Iterate over every row from the result of the query.
-If a TrackPoint’s altitude is higher than the previous TrackPoint’s, and they belong to the same activity, it means that the user has gained altitude.
-Add this to the user’s sum of gained altitude meters.
-When this has been done for all TrackPoints, find the 15 users who have gained the most altitude meters.
+Retrieved all altitudes, activity id’s and user id’s from Activity and TrackPoint.
+In a dictionary, stored every user’s gain of altitude meters.
+Iterated over every row from the result of the query.
+If a TrackPoint’s altitude was higher than the previous TrackPoint’s, and they belonged to the same activity, it meant that the user has gained altitude.
+Added this to the user’s sum of gained altitude meters.
+When this was done for all TrackPoints, found the 15 users who had gained the most altitude meters.

 The results show the 15 users who have gained the most altitude meters and how many altitude meters they have gained.